Biological dark matter: Unclassified microorganisms

 Up to 99% of all living microorganisms cannot be cultured, so few functional insights exist about the metabolic potential of these organisms.

 Sequences that are believed to be derived from unknown microbes are referred to as the microbial dark matter, the dark virome, or dark matter fungi.
 Such sequences are not rare.
 It has been estimated that in material from humans, between 40 and 90% of viral sequences are from dark matter.
 Human blood contains over three thousand different DNA sequences which cannot yet be identified.
+A mycological study from 2023 found that dark matter fungi seem to dominate the fungal kingdom.

 Algorithms have been developed that examine sequences for similarities to bacterial 16S RNA sequences, K-mer similarities to known viruses, specific features of codon usage, or for inferring the existence of proteins.
 These approaches have suggested, for example, the existence of a novel bacteriophage of the microviridae family, and a novel bacterioidales-like phage.
 Other studies have suggested the existence of 264 new viral genera, discovered in publicly available databases, and a study of human blood suggested that 42% of people have at least one previously unknown virus each, adding up to 19 different new genera.
 A comprehensive study of DNA sequences from multiple human samples inferred the existence of 4,930 species of microbes of which 77% were previously unreported.
 Health-related findings include a prophage that might be associated with cirrhosis of the liver, and seven novel sequences from children with type-1 diabetes that have characteristics of viruses.
 Although they might exist, no organisms that clearly cause human disease have been discovered in the dark matter.

+In February 2023, scientists reported the findings of unusual DNA strands from the microorganisms in the "dark microbiome" in the Atacama Desert, the driest non-polar desert on Earth.